project-roadwork/light-reflector/README.md

 # Light Reflector
 **Version: 1.0.0-alpha.1**

- **A vehicle-based light reflector that reflects decals and basepart reflectors at long distances on roads.**
+ **A vehicle-based light reflector system that reflects `Decals` and `BasePart` reflectors at long distances on roads.**

 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL_2.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0) [![Codeberg](https://img.shields.io/badge/Codeberg-Main%20Repository-white?logo=codeberg)](https://codeberg.org/project-roadwork/light-reflector.git) [![GitHub](https://img.shields.io/badge/GitHub-Mirror/Backup%20Repository-darkgrey?logo=github)](https://github.com/project-roadwork/light-reflector.git)

 ***Please use the main repository especially with contributions or commits!*** *Additionally, please **DO NOT** make any changes in the mirrored repository as it cannot be pulled into the main repo.*

- #### ⚠️ Unstable - This script is under `infdev` and some functions may not work correctly.
+ #### ⚠️ Unstable - This script is under `alpha` and some functions may not work correctly.

-## Module Prerequisites
-**None;** *PoolerPlus in this module has been superseded by Light Reflector's own pool module.*

-## Notice
+## Wally / Pesde Notice
 *Older versions in Pesde or Wally are not accurate!
 Accurate older releases are in Codeberg (not GitHub).*

-*Additionally, this is my first time using Pesde so my apologies if something is not formatted correctly.*
+*Additionally, this is my first time using Pesde - apologies if something is not formatted correctly.*

-## TODO
+## Current features
-1. ~~Make custom pooler module since PoolerPlus is neither in Wally nor Pesde~~ Finished v1.0.0-infdev.2
+1. Adaptive waiting on performance-critical functions
+2. Distance fall-off
+3. Angle-based brightness
+4. Utilizes `SurfaceGuis` for reflectivity
+5. Non-tweened linear intoperlation for gradual brightness
+6. Uses ImageTransparency, Brightness, and LightInfluence
+7. SurfaceGui pooling
+8. Multi-vehicle support (only tested for two vehicles)

 ## Example Usage
 ```lua